What is Norvado’s policy on CPNI Information?

 Using Your Customer Information for Marketing

 As a customer, you have the right at any time to restrict the use of CPNI for marketing purposes.
-If you choose not to permit us to disclose your CPNI with Norvado, former Price County Telcom, and our affiliates, you may opt-out of receiving such information.
+If you choose not to permit us to disclose your CPNI with Norvado, and our affiliates, you may opt-out of receiving such information.
 The services you are currently receiving will not be affected if you opt-out, however, restricting CPNI may make you ineligible to receive information from Norvado about new products and services, packaged offerings and various promotions.

 Filing a Complaint with the FCC